Skip to main content

 In addition to a biologically based susceptibility to the development of social phobia, learning processes such as avoidance learning also play an important role.
 The theory of avoidance learning states that first an anxiety reaction to certain stimuli is learned.

-For example, one student stutters when answering a question from the teacher and the other students laugh.
+For example, one student stutters when answering a question from the teacher, and the other students laugh.
 In this way, social situations in which the student feels valued can be linked to fear and shame.
 In the next step, the student will try to avoid such situations by, for example, skipping school and otherwise avoiding contact with classmates because he feels less fear and shame.
 Reducing fear works internally as a reward for avoiding social situations.

-So, as is the case with most mental disorders, social phobia arises from a complex interaction of the genes and the environment.
+So, as is the case with most mental disorders, social phobia arises from a complex interaction of genes and the environment.
 Probable causes for the condition are:

 • Genetic: social phobia runs in families.
 On the other hand, it’s not obvious how much may be because of genes and how much because of learned behavior.

 • Structure of the brain: amygdala, present in the brain, may play a part in governing one’s fear response.
-Those having an overactive amygdala, may have a greater response to fear, thus triggering increased nervousness in social situations.
+Those having an overactive amygdala may have a greater response to fear, thus triggering increased nervousness in social situations.

 • Brain chemistry: natural chemicals present in the body have a pivotal role to play in the development of social phobia.
-A disproportion in serotonin (a neurotransmitter) may be a contributing factor; it regulates moods and emotions of a person.
+A disproportion in serotonin (a neurotransmitter) may be a contributing factor; it regulates the moods and emotions of a person.

 Social phobia, more often than not, commences in the early to mid-teens; risk factors associated with the condition are: